Puberty (Munch)

 Puberty (Pubertet) is an 1894–95 painting created by Norwegian artist Edvard Munch.
 Puberty has associations with both symbolism and expressionism, the former a movement from which Munch emerged, and the latter a movement in which Munch was pivotal.
-It is part of an informal series or cycle of paintings, prints, and images known as The Frieze of Life, that Munch created in 1890s, although he often revisited and explored themes and images from the series throughout his career.
+It is part of an informal series or cycle of paintings, prints, and images known as The Frieze of Life, that Munch created in the 1890s, although he often revisited and explored themes and images from the series throughout his career.
 The painting was also done as a lithograph and an etching by Munch.